 Get Help from a NYC Disability Discrimination Lawyer Today

 If you are struggling to cope with a medical disability at work, remember you have certain rights.
 You should not fear employer retaliation for exercising those rights.
-If you require advice or assistance from a qualified New York employment law attorney, contact the Law Offices of White, Nisar & Hilferty, LLP, today.
+If you require advice or assistance from a qualified New York employment law attorney, contact the Law Offices of Mahir S. Nisar, Attorney at Law, today.